Tailypo: Variations

 The Tailypo legend has countless variations, many of which are passed down orally.
 The theme of a hungry man and his dogs hunting for food by their old cabin is constant.
 However, the methods used by the man to defend himself vary from axes to rifles.
 Also, the man's dogs sometimes simply get "lost" or just flee in fright, instead of being eaten or killed by the Tailypo.
 Sometimes, the dogs chase the creature into a swamp and then disappear, with the suggestion that they were lured into the swamp to be killed.
 In some variants, the Tailypo does actually enter the cabin through a hole in the floor, as opposed to being found in the woods.
 The season is accepted to be late Autumn but this too varies.
 Usually, these variations depend most heavily on the target audiences, with grisly embellishments removed for younger listeners.
 In some versions, the man's dogs are named (in order of disappearance) Uno, Ino, and Cumptico-Calico.
+In other versions the dogs are named (in order of appearance) Best, All-Right, and Fair.